javijnb/ta-assignment-1/README.md

 ```

 ## Python dependencies
-In case you need to tun the Backend locally, install the required dependencies using:
+In case you need to run the Backend locally, install the required dependencies using:

 ```bash
 pip install -r requirements.txt